kiwicom/orbit/src/utils/mediaQuery/README.md

 ## Media query functions

+By default you should define styles firstly for mobile and then use queries for bigger devices.

 Example below is a good start to implement media query functions into your project that uses `styled-components`:
 ```jsx
 import media from "@kiwicom/orbit-components/lib/utils/mediaQuery";